 Having said this, you could use aspen shavings for part of your enclosure and observe your tortoise and judge based on the time it spends in that area.
 The heat lamp will also help with the bugs sometimes since most of them don’t survive in the heat so much.

 The other option you could look into is 50% organic soil with 50% play sand.
 Just ensure that you mix the two together properly to avoid big clumps.
 I feel this is one of the ideal substrates to use as my tortoise seemed happy in it.
 Especially since this gave him enough room to burrow and dig.
 It’s always a go-to area for them.

 This substrate may be a little easier to find and mix, but it can be quite a task to keep changing every month.
 Enclosure substrates need to be changed every month to ensure your tortoise is kept in a clean and healthy environment.

 Another safe option you could use is substrate bricks.
 These are all-natural bricks made mainly of coconut fiber, which expands when mixed with hot water.
 However, depending on the size of the enclosure, you may need quite a few bricks.

 The advantage of using these are that they are easy to store, and it's easy to make the substrate as you just need to add hot water and wait for 30 minutes for it to dry.
 It’s also not very expensive.
 The biggest plus point of using this is that odors that result from excretion can be absorbed.

 What I Recommend

 If you really want to be cost-effective, divide the enclosure like as I mentioned above—half coconut fiber bricks, half Eco coconut fiber mat.
 The bricks come in various litres.
-I use about 4 bricks equivalent to 1 whole bucket to cover half the enclosure and give it enough depth for my friend to burrow.
+I use about four bricks equivalent to one whole bucket to cover half the enclosure and give it enough depth for my friend to burrow.

 Some of the brands/substrates that I have used and recommend would be: